Romans 14 and the Except Factor

 Obviously, Romans 14 has to be understood as coming with exceptions.
 Since the issue of “days” was better known to them than to us, it is difficult today to ascertain what the contention was actually about.
 More reasonable explanations have arisen, including fasting, feast days, asceticism and foods offered to idols.
 Collectively the problem may likely have been an issue pertaining to the former practices of new converts.
 These spiritually weaker brethren found it difficult to cease worrying about what to eat, and when to eat it; ascetic habits previously cultivated which they are now finding hard to break.
 No matter the issue, Paul is simply trying to teach the stronger brethren to handle the situation prudently in order to stay united and avoid condemnation on the day of judgment.
 Making it optional to obey God’s Law, or even a portion of it, would not help in either of these two situations.

 THE LONG ANSWER:

 Scholars are divided as to what exactly Paul meant by the term “days” in Romans 14:5-6.
-It’s the only moment days are mentioned in a chapter which is mostly dealing with foods.(812) Why, first of all, was it brought up?
-And secondly, what were those days?
-Few commentators have attempted to answer the first question (777), while the second has received various answers including feast days and fast days.
-The most popular one, not surprisingly, is the Sabbath.
+It’s the only moment days are mentioned in a chapter which is mostly dealing with foods.
+Why, first of all, was it brought up?
+And what were those days?
+Few commentators have attempted to answer the first question,(1) while the second has received various answers including feast days, fast days, and, not surprisingly, the Sabbath day.